anhlqn/powershell/README.md

 # Introduction
 All about Powershell scripting from references to sample scripts.

-# Core Module
+# Main Module
-**CoreModule** is a custom Powershell module that contains all commonly used functions shared by other scripts.
-Perhaps the easiest way to use this module is to copy the `CoreModule` folder to `C:\Program Files\WindowsPowerShell\Modules`.
+**SAVietnam** is a Powershell module that contains all commonly used functions shared by other scripts.
+Perhaps the easiest way to use this module is to copy the `SAVietnam` folder to `C:\Program Files\WindowsPowerShell\Modules`.
 Please share if you know a better approach.
-After that, functions in this module can be used anywhere on the machine without having to explicitly run `Import-Module /path/to/CoreModule.psm1 -Force`.
+After that, functions in this module can be used anywhere on the machine without having to explicitly run `Import-Module /path/to/SAVietnam.psm1 -Force`.

 To reload the module in a session, run
 ```
-Import-Module CoreModule -Force
+Import-Module SAVietnam -Force
 ````

 ### Send-CustomEmail